Quickstart

 Bump the rollout from 0% → 5% → 25% → 100% over a few hours, watching your error rate and p95.

-shipeasy flags rollout new-checkout-flow --percent 5
+shipeasy flags rollout new-checkout-flow 5

-shipeasy flags rollout new-checkout-flow --percent 25
+shipeasy flags rollout new-checkout-flow 25

-shipeasy flags rollout new-checkout-flow --percent 100Bucketing is deterministic by user_id, so the same 5% always sees the new path.
+shipeasy flags rollout new-checkout-flow 100Bucketing is deterministic by user_id, so the same 5% always sees the new path.
 You won't see flicker as you bump the percentage — you only ever add users to the bucket, never reshuffle.

 A safe schedule for an unknown-risk change: